intel/terraform-intel-azure-adx/README.md

 ```

-Note that this example may create resources.
+Note that this example creates resources.
 Run `terraform destroy` when you don't need these resources anymore.
+Also note that it will take approx 10-15min to complete the deployment of the examples with cluster and database principal assignments.

 ## Considerations
 More Information regarding deploying Azure Data Explorer can be found here:[Azure Data Explorer](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/kusto_database_principal_assignment#attributes-reference)